lukacsg/openlostcat/README.md

 The file _osmqueryutils/ask\_osm.py_ contains OpenStreetMap-specific query strings and functions for single and multiple locations given by coordinates in different type of datasets.
 The appropriate function should be used to query the map objects with their tags in the required proximity of our locations.

 After querying the OpenStreetMap objects around the locations, the _categorize(...)_ method of _MainOsmCategorizer_ must be called for each location separately to assign location category labels based on the parsed rules.

+The returning data is either a tuple (for single-category-matching) or a list of tuples containing the index of the category (in the order of appearance in the rule collection file), the name of the category and, optionally, debug information.
+If no category matches, the returned index is -1, the name is Null and the debug info remains empty.

 ## Category Catalog (Rule Collection) Format